realityforge/Quake-III-Arena/asset_bundles.md

 "Pure" servers are those who set the cvar `sv_pure` to `1`.
 In a pure server, the clients and the server must load assets from `*.pk3` files and the set of `*.pk3` files must "match".
 The "matching" is done using a content hash and thus if a `*.pk3` is modified on a client (by changing a file within it), then the `*.pk3` will no longer match the server file.

 Q3A does not explicitly track dependencies between assets.
-It is up to the developer to track the relationships between assets and ensure that no unused assets are present and that all required assets are present.
+It is up to the developer to track the relationships between assets and ensure that unused assets are omitted and that all required assets are present.
 This has proved problematic and as a result there are numerous "broken" assets and/or unused assets that are shipped with the game.

 Examples of inter-asset dependencies:
 * A "shader file" may reference one or more textures.